massimocaprinali/cloud-foundry-public/getting-started-dotnet.md

 Congratulations, you deployed a Hello World sample application on {{site.data.keyword.cloud}}!
 To get started, follow this step-by-step guide.
 Or, [download the sample code](https://github.com/IBM-Cloud/get-started-aspnet-core) and explore on your own.
 {: hide-in-docs}

 By following this getting started tutorial, you'll set up a development environment, deploy an app locally and on {{site.data.keyword.cloud}}, and integrate an {{site.data.keyword.cloud}} database service in your app.
 The ASP.NET core is complied into a .dll package.
-You can deploy the application with the code or with the precompiled file (.DLL) of your applicattion.
+You can deploy the application with the code or with the precompiled file (.DLL) of your application.

 ## Before you begin
 {: #prereqs-dotnet}